sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 #### Output files for `fastmultigather`

-`fastmultigather` will output two CSV files for each query, a `prefetch` file containing all overlapping matches between that query and the database, and a `gather` file containing the minimum metagenome cover for that query in the database.
+On a database of sketches (but not on RocksDB indexes) `fastmultigather` will output two CSV files for each query, a `prefetch` file containing all overlapping matches between that query and the database, and a `gather` file containing the minimum metagenome cover for that query in the database.

 The prefetch CSV will be named `{signame}.prefetch.csv`, and the gather CSV will be named `{signame}.gather.csv`.
 Here, `{signame}` is the name of your sourmash signature.

+When searching against a RocksDB index, `fastmultigather` will output a single file containing all gather results, specified with `-o/--output`.
+No prefetch results will be output.

-`fastmultigather` gather CSVs provides the same columns as `fastgather`, above.
+`fastmultigather` gather CSVs provide the same columns as `fastgather`, above.

 **Warning:** At the moment, if two different queries have the same `{signame}`, the CSVs for one of the queries will be overwritten by the other query.
 The behavior here is undefined in practice, because of multithreading: we don't know what queries will be executed when or files will be written first.